dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 When a menu item is clicked a new state property `selectedIndicator` is updated and the chart and menu are redrawn.

-Open step11.
+ Open `step11` (which we already worked on in the previous practical).
 The file structure is:

 ```text
 step11